-Words & photos by Donald Powell
+Words and photos: Donald Powell

 Most carvers will from time to time handle a project involving lettering.
 Lettering is a type of carving that encompasses many techniques of mainly relief carving.
 It’s also an area of carving in which mistakes can be very difficult to correct.